Boolean Percolation on Doubling Graphs: Definitions, notation and statement of the main results

-\begin{teo} If $\Ga$ is the Cayley graph of a group $G$ with at most polynomial growth containing a subgroup isomorphic to $\mathbb{Z}^2$, then $\pc < 1$. \end{teo}
+\begin{teo} If $\Ga$ is the Cayley graph of a group $G$ with at most polynomial growth containing a subgroup isomorphic to $\mathbb{Z}^2$, then $\pc\left(\Ga\right) < 1$. \end{teo}

-The proof of the previous theorem follows from the relation stated above between the critical parameters for independent site and Boolean percolation and Theorem $7.17$ and Corollary $7.18$ in \cite{yuval} which state the analogous result to that stated in Theorem \ref{LyonsandYuval} above for independent site percolation in graphs.
+The proof of the previous theorem follows from the relation stated above between the critical parameters for independent site and Boolean percolation and Theorem $7.17$ and Corollary $7.18$ in \cite{yuval} where the authors proved that $p_c^{s}\left(\Ga\right) < 1$ for graphs satisfying the assumptions of Theorem \ref{LyonsandYuval}.
+Therefore, we may use Theorem \ref{T1} and Theorem \ref{LyonsandYuval} to prove that phase transition occurs for the discrete Boolean model of percolation.
+See remark \ref{RemarkPansu} in subsection \ref{exampledoubling} for an application of Theorem \ref{LyonsandYuval}.